PostHog/posthog.com/contents/handbook/people/spending-money.md

 Make sure you *keep copies for all receipts*.
 If you expense something on a company card and cannot provide a receipt, this may be deducted from your pay.

 You should default to using your company card in all cases - it has no transaction fees.
-If you need to use your personal card in an emergency, please post in the #ops channel in Slack afterwards and tag Charles and Grace to get reimbursed manually.
+If using your personal card is unavoidable, please post in the #ops channel in Slack afterwards and tag Charles and Grace to get reimbursed manually.

 PostHog uses Brex and Revolut's built-in expenses tracking feature.
 You'll find using their apps the easiest way to submit receipts.